-Play while you press and hold the play button or the corresponding shortcut key.
+Hold Mode - The sample will only play while you press and hold the play button or the corresponding shortcut key.
 Upon release of the play button, the audio stops immediately.
-This mode most closely resembles the function of the "note off" mode found on many samplers.
+This mode most closely resembles the function of the "note off" mode found on many popular samplers.